 About us

-Welcome to the Agenda 2030 Graduate School, dedicated to addressing societal challenges in line with the United Nations' 2030 Agenda for Sustainable Development.
-We are training young researchers who will help advance research and knowledge on the goals of the 2030 Agenda.
+Welcome to the Agenda 2030 Graduate School, dedicated to addressing societal challenges and Agenda 2030 sustainable development.
+We are training young researchers who will help advance research and knowledge on some of the most pressing problems of our time.

 The Graduate School's activities are based on the premise that interdisciplinarity is essential to address today's societal challenges, including achieving sustainable development within the framework of the UN Global Development Goals.
 Doctoral students from all faculties of the University are involved.
 Doctoral students are enrolled in a research programme in each faculty and participate in the interdisciplinary doctoral courses and activities organised by the Graduate School.

-Both courses and many activities are also open to other doctoral students at the University to further disseminate knowledge on sustainable development.
+Both courses and many activities are also open to other doctoral students at Lund University and beyond to further disseminate knowledge on sustainable development.

 Our vision

-Our primary goal is to educate and empower young scientists to address the challenges inherent in the 2030 Agenda.
+Our primary goal is to educate and empower young scholars and scientists to address some of the most acute societal problems of our time.
 By fostering collaboration, scientific development and research initiatives, we aim to make a significant contribution to advancing knowledge and understanding of the 2030 Agenda for Sustainable Development.
-Our vision is outlined in three key points:
+Our vision is outlined in our key points:

-• A school that educates world-leading scientists who can address the multiple challenges inherent in the Sustainable Development Goals
+- A school that educates world-leading scientists who can address the multiple challenges articulated in Agenda 2030 sustainable development.

 Our background

 In 2018, Lund University established funding for a graduate school dedicated to the United Nations' 2030 Agenda and Sustainable Development Goals (SDGs).
-This funding includes PhD student positions with 2030 Agenda-connected research projects, course development, and seminars fostering scientific development.
+This funding includes PhD student positions with sustainable development-connected research projects, course development, and seminars fostering scientific development.

 In 2019, the first 17 PhD students were recruited to the graduate school.
 They come from all faculties of the university and their areas of research vary, but are all related to one or more SDGs.
 By securing additional funding in 2021, we have reaffirmed our commitment to shaping the next generation of scientists dedicated to addressing the challenges outlined in the 2030 Agenda.
 A further 13 PhD students were recruited.